 When it comes to finishing, this frosting is great to work with for piping and spreading.
 You can color and flavor it any way you wish.
 For decoration, I used organic culinary grade rose buds.
 I have posted a LOT of pictures on this post.
 I show some simple steps about how I pipped some of them so you understand how to get the look that I did.
 If you wanted to, you could frost the cookie with a base layer and then chill.
 Once the frosting is very firm, you can smooth it to a streak-free base, sort of like fondant.
 Anyway, I hope that you give this recipe a try and enjoy your time of “mediation”.

 Frosting: yields 2 1/2 cups (divided)

 German ~ Liebe (lee-buh)

 Galician ~ Amor (ah-more)

 Swedish ~ Karlek (shar-lay-ek)

 Swahili ~ Upendo (oo-pend-doh)

 Posted on Monday, February 3rd, 2014 at 8:42 pm.
-Filed under: Cookies, Nuggets & Balls, Holidays & Parties Tags: Dairy Free, Dehydrated, Gluten Free, raw cacao powder, Refined Sugar Free, Soy Free, Valentine’s Day, Vegan RSS 2.0 feed.
+Filed under: Cookies, Nuggets & Balls, Holidays & Parties, Members Only Tags: Dairy Free, Dehydrated, Gluten Free, raw cacao powder, Refined Sugar Free, Soy Free, Valentine’s Day, Vegan RSS 2.0 feed.